The Pop2net basics

 inspector.plot_networks()

-Our model has one agent and one location.
-Let’s create an edge between those two entities by adding the agent to the location:
+Our environment has one actor and one location.
+Let’s create an edge between those two entities by adding the actor to the location:

 [14]:

-By the way: we could also let the agent
+By the way: we could also let the actor

 .
-And we could also let the model do the work using model.add_agent_to_location(location=location, agent=agent)
+And we could also let the environment do the work using Environment.add_actor_to_location(location=location, actor=actor)

 .